yamt/toywasm/libdyld/README.md

 # Portability notes

-While this library is implemented using the toywasm API directly, it should be straightforward to port it to other runtime API like [wasm-c-api] except a few things listed below.
+While this library is implemented using the toywasm API directly, it should be straightforward to port it to other runtime APIs like [wasm-c-api] except a few things listed below.

 ## dylink.0 custom section